-- 6.1 The SENDCo is responsible for resourcing special needs provision with the schools, including the provision for children with EHCPs. - 6.2 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been employed. - 6.3 The Headteacher and the SENDCo meet to agree on how to use funds directly related to EHCPs.
+- 6.1 The SENDCo is responsible for resourcing special needs provision with the schools, including the provision for children with EHCPs. - 6.2 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been employed. - 6.3 The Headteacher, SENDCo and Finance Officer are directly responsible for funding directly related to all children with SEND.